 IMPORTANT: TA's should not make travel plans the week before the semester begins, the last week of the semester, or the week immediately following the end of classes.
 These periods are critical for preparation before the semester begins, and for end-of-semester grading and grade calculations.
 In exceptional conditions a supervisor may agree to allow a TA to depart early or arrive late, but this should never be assumed by the TA.
-Permission for such exceptions must be requested in advance.
+Permission for such exceptions must be requested in advance from the supervisor and the Graduate Programs Office.
+Assistants who fail to follow these requirements will not receive TA funding for the following semester.

 NOTE: Enrollment in IST 602 (Supervised Experience in College Teaching) is required for all students during the first semester that they serve as a TA.
-This course is offered every fall and spring semester and is designed to help new teaching assistants become more effective in their teaching.
+This course is offered every fall and spring semester and is designed to help new teaching assistants become more effective in their teaching-related responsibilities.
 It also provides teaching assistants with the opportunity to discuss particular issues that arise in the classroom.

-(4) Teaching Fellows
+Teaching Fellows

-The IST Ph.D. program encourages all Ph.D. students to take on some degree of primary teaching responsibility during their program of study.
-This is particularly important for students seeking academic positions after graduation.
+The Ph.D. in Informatics encourages interested Ph.D. students to take on some degree of primary teaching responsibility during their program of study.
+Such experience is particularly valuable for students seeking academic positions after graduation.
 Thus, the College has a Teaching Fellow program, wherein advanced students, or those who arrive with prior experience, may apply to teach a class independently.
 This program is based on resource availability and student qualifications; in all cases a teaching mentor will also be assigned to provide oversight of the teaching process.